-I’m always happy to do events in person or on Skype.
+I’m always happy to do events in person or on Zoom.
 I work with students aged 11+ years old in the UK, Ireland, and internationally, as well as aspiring adult writers.

 Available talks and workshops for Secondary Schools:

 ‘My writing journey’ talk – A talk which follows my experience of writing my first book at the age of sixteen from first draft to publication, with images of my original writing.
 I discuss the researching, editing and cover design process, as well as talking about writing alongside my studies.
 Includes a Q&A session.
 (1 hour, any number of students)

 Writing with STEM talk – A talk about my writing with a focus specifically on how I came to write science fiction after studying Chemistry and Physics at Masters level.
 I discuss how scientific research I’ve done inspired events in my novels.
 I also show a presentation including examples of spreadsheets used to accurately calculate the figures involved in my writing, such as spaceship travel times and time travel figures.
 Includes discussion of Einstein’s theory of relativity, time dilation, extinction and evolution, all talked about in an enthusiastic, easy-to-understand way.
 Includes a Q&A session.
 (1 hour, any number of students)

 ‘World-building’ writing workshop – a group exercise using pictures of real world locations to write a story.
 Students will use their senses to create atmosphere and setting, building out a story from the location.
 It includes examples taken from writing I did at the age of 18, which later became part of my debut novel.
 (1 hour, less than 40 students, years 6-9)

 Science fiction writing workshop – a group exercise about writing science fiction based on articles in the news.
 We will choose a recent news topic based on a scientific subject and use the ideas and concepts to create an engaging story.
 It will teach students how to research science online, and be creative with a typically factual subject.
 (1 hour, less than 40 students, year 7 and up)